212100344/O6U-PharmAttendance/README.md

 > Cross‑platform attendance monitoring app for **October 6 University – Pharmacy College**.
 Secure, QR‑based check‑ins with GPS verification, role‑based portals (Admin, Trainee Supervisor, Student), and signed PDF reports with on‑device verification.

+> The application wwas created and fully architectured by me, Abdelrahman Habeeb, to serve the Pharmacy College to monitor their training completion.
+I have NO knowledge of flutter or dart coding and fully assisted with Gemini Pro (Core Coding) and DeepSeek (UI), with no other than my human interaction or assistance.
+The project fully increased my IT skills as problem solver.
+This project have been done in only three to four weeks.
 ---

 ## Table of Contents